lshamos/Whack-a-Wonk/ReadMe.md

 Play Whack a Wonk https://lshamos.github.io/Whack-a-Wonk/

 ## Development and Technologies

-### Whack a Wonk was developed using HTML, CSS, JavaScript and the jQuery library.
+- HTML
+- CSS
+- JavaScript
+- jQuery

-## User stories:
+## User stories

 -  When I arrive at the game I am prompted to start.
 -  After I start I am quickly engrossed in whacking the wonks and am feeling a sense of relief.
 -  I can play with another player and we can enjoy together.
 -  Winning validates my quick reflexes.
 -  After the game is over you can start a new one.

 ## MVP

 -  Images that continually change during players turn.
 -  Multiple players.
 -  Clickable images.
 -  Game clock and image refresh rate.

 ## Dream features

 -  Accelerating image rate as game progresses to end of time.
 -  Images that pop up and down from podium.
 -  Sounds for click.
 -  Sounds for winner.
-# Whack-a-Wonk